Toggle menu

 3.6.1 The council's Homelessness and Rough Sleeping Strategy aims to eradicate rough sleeping in Gateshead, make homelessness a rare and one-off occurrence, and achieve positive outcomes for anyone who is homeless.
 The HRA will help to support delivery of this strategy through the provision of much needed new affordable homes, and in contributing to the delivery services to support and realise sustainable tenancy solutions for those who may be at risk of homelessness.

-3.7 Housing Development Strategy
+3.7 Housing Development Programme

-3.7.1 The Housing Development Strategy confirms priority actions to be undertaken over the next five years to maximise housing supply on existing and new sites.
+3.7.1 The Housing Development Programme confirms priority actions to be undertaken over the next five years to maximise housing supply on existing and new sites.
 This strategy also aligns with the council's medium-term position and investment plan.

-3.8 Tenancy Strategy and Allocations Policy
+3.8 Tenancy Management Policy and Allocations Policy

-3.8.1 The Tenancy Strategy together with the Allocations Policy will help to deliver on the strategic aims of the Housing Strategy.
+3.8.1 The Tenancy Management Policy, together with the Allocations Policy will help to deliver on the strategic aims of the Housing Strategy.
 It will ensure statutory and regulatory compliance by ensuring our properties are let in a fair, transparent and efficient way, make best use of our stock, reduce the amount of time properties are empty, address under occupation and overcrowding and to meet our strategic housing needs, including homelessness.

 3.9 Resident Influence Strategy